 If you’re looking for a popular Japanese last name that starts with N, this is an ideal choice, as it’s the 5th most common surname in Japan.
 The surname means ‘village in the middle’.
 It is an ancient and very common surname listed in the Shinsen Shojiroku.
 Shinsuke Nakamura (pro wrestler) is a famous name bearer.

-Listed in the Shinsen Shojiroku, this is a common Japanese surname which means ‘central field’.
+Listed in the Shinsen Shojiroku, this is a common Japanese surname that means ‘central field.’

 The meaning of this Japanese surname is ‘western village’.
 This surname is found in northeastern Japan and the island of Okinawa.

-The meaning of this surname name is ‘entrance of the field,’ and is found along the southeastern coast of Japan and the Ryukyu Islands.
+This surname, meaning ‘entrance of the field,’ is found along the southeastern coast of Japan and the Ryukyu Islands.
 A few families with this surname have samurai connections.
 Some of the noteworthy name bearers are Haruchika Noguchi (the founder of Seitai), Osamu Noguchi (the founder of Japanese kickboxing), and Soichi Noguchi (astronaut).

 The meaning of this surname is ‘village in the field’, ‘field village’ or ‘wilderness village’.
 It is commonly found in western Japan and the island of Okinawa.